-Separately stated from cash available for operations is \$69,327 restricted cash remaining from \$275,000 of tax-exempt bond proceeds that is limited to use for the Summit development (Note 6).
-Available to supplement the cash from the bond debt for work on the project and/or general operations is a \$75,000 line of credit, of which \$3,000 was being utilized as of December 31, 2012.
+Separately stated from cash available for operations is \$0 restricted cash remaining from \$275,000 of tax-exempt bond proceeds that is limited to use for the Summit development.
+Available to supplement the cash from the bond debt for work on the project and/or general operations is a \$75,000 line of credit, of which \$23,000 was being utilized as of December 31, 2013.

-\$151,371 was added to the property in 2012, and total projected cost, excluding start-up and operational cost, for the Summit is estimated to be approximately \$350,000 through December 31, 2013.
+The Summit had property additions of \$85,282 in 2013, and total projected cost, excluding start-up and operational cost, estimated to be approximately \$350,000 through December 31, 2014.
 Management believes that the bonds and the line of credit, along with significant donor contributions, will be sufficient to fund the cost of the project.

-Unrestricted cash and cash equivalents decreased by \$11,538 during 2012, and \$37,160 of cash was provided by operations during 2012.
+Unrestricted cash and cash equivalents decreased by \$525 during 2013, and \$9,914 of net cash was provided by operations during 2013.
 Management believes that cash generated from operations, together with liquidity provided by existing cash balances and the line of credit, will be sufficient to satisfy its remaining non-Summit liquidity requirements during the next 12 months.

 In addition, capital is required to expand, improve, or replace the National Council's other properties such as its high-adventure facilities, its distribution center and retail stores (Scout shops), and the rest of its infrastructure in order to maintain a high level of service to its constituents.
-During 2012, the National Council added \$9,469 to these non-Summit properties.
+During 2013, the National Council added \$10,248 to these non-Summit properties.
 These non-Summit capital investments were funded from existing cash balances.

-The National Council's financial condition for 2012 and the next few years will depend, in large part, upon three factors.
+The National Council's financial condition for 2013 and the next few years will depend, in large part, upon three factors.
 The first is the outcome of the litigation discussed within this report (see Note 9).
 The second factor lies with the success of securing donations for the Summit project, and the third factor is the economy and its effect on market conditions.
 The National Executive Board, Advisory Council, and other dedicated volunteers and staff continue to work diligently to ensure that the National Council successfully addresses these factors.
 A strong National Council helps to make sure the Scouting program remains effective and true to its mission.